gardener-attic/landscape-setup-template/README.md

 For the further installation, go into the `setup` folder: `cd setup`

 ### Step 4: Create a Kubernetes Cluster via Kubify
 This step hasn't been automated yet.
-You can run the cluster setup from here, however, without changing folders:
+You can use this script to run the cluster setup:

 ```
 ./deploy_kubify.sh